Changes to Recycling at the Indiana Government Center

-IDEM is partnering with IDOA to update the Indiana Government Center’s recycling program.
-This will include “one-stop-shop” waste stations throughout the campus where all trash and recycling can go, along with new signage and sorting guidelines to make recycling simpler.
+IDEM and IDOA have to update the Indiana Government Center’s recycling program.
+There are now “one-stop-shop” waste stations throughout the campus where all trash and recycling can go, along with new sorting guidelines to make recycling simpler.
 This page will be updated with more information as further sustainable practices are implemented through IGC.

-One change you may have noticed already in place is the clear liner bags in recycling bins, whereas trash bins use black bags.
-These are helpful for both our cleaning staff and IGC’s waste hauler’s sorting facility to identify recyclable materials from trash.
-To help facilitate these changes, Green Leads from each agency are requested.
+To help facilitate the recycling initiative, Green Leads from each agency are requested.
 Green Leads will act as a point of contact for recycling questions on their floor, as well as assisting in organizing events such as inter-office recycling competitions and tours of recycling facilities.
 If you are interested in becoming a Green Lead, please email firstname.lastname@example.org.

 Current Recycling Guidelines:

 Blue bins, labeled “Mixed Recycling” & dark blue totes labeled “beverage containers”

 - Glass (Empty clear, green and brown glass containers)

 - Paperboard (Single layer paperboard: Cereal, Cracker, Prepared Food Boxes, Fed-Ex Envelopes)

 Green bins, labeled “Office Paper” & light blue bins